karimarttila/kubernetes/simple-server/README.md

 ## Single Node

+The single-node version of Simple Server can be running only in a single node since it uses a simulated internal server embedded database (Clojure Atom, to be specific).
+But it is easy to use this single-node version in basic Kubernetes deployment exploration since it has no dependencies to external databases.

 ### Build Docker Images to the Right Registry

 First build the base image(s) and Simple Server Single-node image to Minikube/AWS/Azure registry.
 Example using Minikube: